 Note: use item 6 (ShowExpected) only if you want to consider current exception as "expected".

-Important Note: If you are going to handle exception from another thread (for example, when you are analyzing .FatalException property of a background thread in the main thread) - be sure to use function which allows you to specify exception object directly.
+Important Note: If you are going to handle exception from another thread (for example, when you are analyzing .FatalException property of a background thread in the main thread) - be sure to use a function which allows you to specify exception object directly.
 For example, Application.HandleException function will try to use current exception, it does not know about your thread and its .FatalException property.
 It will not work properly for your purpose.
 On the other hand, Application.ShowException allows you to specify an exception object as the first argument.
 Thus, you may pass your MyThread.FatalException to it.

 Important Note: If your exception was not raised yet - then EurekaLog will ignore it.
 If you want to force EurekaLog to handle such exception - see this article.